 - All plants will be thoroughly watered prior to planting. - Holes will be dug at twice the depth and width of the pot size being installed. - Plants will be installed slightly lower than surrounding ground level and a bowl like depression will be created around the base of the plant to catch water runoff. - Water crystals will be used to assist plant establishment where extended dry periods are expected.
-One small handful of pre-soaked water crystals will be incorporated into the soil during the tree installation process. - All plants will be watered thoroughly after installation weekly for a period of eight weeks in wet weather or for a period of ten weeks in dry weather conditions.
+One small handful of pre-soaked water crystals will be incorporated into the soil during the tree installation process. - All plants will be watered thoroughly after installation weekly outside of rain events for a period of eight weeks in wet periods or for a period of ten weeks in dry weather periods.